Lumbridge/SCCT-Maps/recovered/README.md

 | Sublabs | `sub18.sdc` | `sub18_Assets.usx` |
 | Offshore Oilrig | `OffsD.sdc` | `OffsD_Assets.usx` |

 Use Enhanced SCCT Versus 3.6 and the Reloaded Editor.
-Copy each complete `Packages` folder into the installation after backing up matching files.
-Open the map under `MapsEd` to edit it.
+Copy each complete `Packages` folder into `Enhanced SCCT Versus 3.6\Packages`.
+Open the reloaded editor and open the maps as normal.

-Recovered brush geometry does not retain the original construction history.
-Lighting can change after rebuilding.
-These files still need gameplay testing.

-All three renamed editor maps passed ordinary load, rebuild, save, reopen, and T3D export checks on 13 September 2026.
+Maps may not be 1:1 with the originals but should be good enough to create new enhanced versions from.